- 0 Bytes | 8/4/2016

 The Sacrament of Anointing does not remove the mystery of human suffering.
 Yet its celebration gives us a window into the mystery of a loving God.
 Our loving God raises up the crucified Son to display his victorious wounds, sitting triumphant at the Father's right hand.

 Please call Fr.
-Dave at the rectory to receive the sacrament or a blessing before a serious operation.
+Bobbin at the rectory to receive the sacrament or a blessing before a serious operation.

 Please call the rectory if you or a loved one would benefit from simply a home visit and communion.